We’re committed to helping victims recover from car accidents in California (whether or not they require the services of a lawyer.)

-When you've been in a car accident it can instantly throw your life into chaos.
-You feel like you have to do a hundred things at once while trying to deal with the emotional and mental trauma of the car wreck on top of the pain and suffering associated with any injuries you've experienced.
+When you’ve been in a car accident it can instantly throw your life into chaos.
+You feel like you have to do a hundred things at once while trying to deal with the emotional and mental trauma of the car wreck on top of the pain and suffering associated with any injuries you’ve experienced.
 But accident reporting is an essential step in the financial recovery process.
-In fact, the reporting process is so essential that it's often legally required in California.
+In fact, the reporting process is so essential that it’s often legally required in California.
 That’s right, in certain instances, when you fail to report a car accident in California you could be facing criminal charges!
 You don’t need the added stress of fines and a possible court battle on top of your property damage, personal injury, and lost time from work.

 When to Report a Car Accident

 Every state has different thresholds for when car accidents must be reported to local authorities (like the LAPD, CHP, or county cops) and regulatory agencies like the Department of Motor Vehicles.
 In California, several regulations govern when a driver must report an accident.
 They can get confusing if you read them in their entirety, so let’s boil them down to their most useful and concise forms.

 As a general guideline you must report car accidents in California when:

 - Anyone is injured in the crash—even minor injuries like scrapes and bruises

 - Anyone is killed in the crash